fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 The above discussion of explicit blocks is simplified from reality.
 Things get a bit more complicated if the caller passes in a `Proc` object, a lambda, or some other object to a method that takes an explicit block.
 For now, you just need to know that __Ruby converts blocks passed in as explicit blocks to a simple `Proc` object__ (this is why we need to use `#call` to invoke the `Proc` object).

+#### Lambdas (not examinable - see Advanced 1 Exercises)
+Lambdas are types of Proc's.
+Technically they are both Proc objects.
+An implicit block is a grouping of code, a type of closure, it is not an Object.

+Lambdas enforce the number of arguments passed to them (strict arity rules).
+Implicit blocks and Procs do not enforce the number of arguments passed in.

 ### Summary
 - Blocks are one way that Ruby implements closures.
 Closures are a way to pass around an unnamed "chunk of code" to be executed later.
 - Blocks can take arguments, just like normal methods.
 But unlike normal methods, it won't complain about wrong number of arguments passed to it (based on lenient arity rules).